Başbağlar massacre: Investigation

 Nearly twenty people were allegedly arrested as part of the investigation, in which two people were jailed and sentenced to life imprisonment for being members of the PKK.
 Turkish authorities claimed that although the PKK apparently claimed responsibility for the attack, during interrogations, jailed PKK leader Abdullah Öcalan said that he had been unaware of the incident and stated that a PKK member codenamed Dr. Baran was responsible for the incident.
 In 1998 the case was closed.

-Reactions
+Forensic examination of cartridge cases recovered from the scene found that 12 of 17 5.56×45 mm cases were fired from the same 5.56 mm automatic rifle, identified by its serial number.
+The 2022 indictment described the weapon as an American-made automatic rifle. the indictment which confirms that forensic examination of the spent cases found that the weapons used at Başbağlar had also been used in 10 other attacks in Tunceli and the Bingöl massacre both which took place between 1992 and 1994.

+Memory

 On 5 July 2010, the Turkish minister Faruk Çelik visited Başbağlar to commemorate the day, he said: "No matter how many years pass after this incident, we will never forget this sorrow and those who caused it.”

+in 2013 a memorial was opened to the public, located in the place of the massacre.
+It has preserved the pictures and items of the victims.
+The memorial was visited by President Recep Tayyip Erdoğan and the Governor of Erzican Hamza Aydoğdu.
+Every year on July 5th, a formal state and public commemoration ceremony is held at the site.
+Government representatives, local authorities, and hundreds of citizens gather at the village square.